MOVEMENT

 • Key Requirement: Carers are required to be present during sessions to support participant involvement.

-• Duration: This is a three-month pilot running from December 2025 to March 2026.
+• Duration: This is a three-month pilot running from January to end of March 2026.

 • Activities: Participants can access up to five scheduled sessions/classes each week, available Monday to Friday.
 These sessions include: